 Read out about the main causes of heart palpitations and ectopic beats and find out when to get medical advice.

-Heat exhaustion and heatstroke are two potentially serious conditions that can occur if you get too hot.
+Heat exhaustion and heatstroke are potentially serious conditions that can occur if you get too hot.
 They usually happen during a heatwave or in a hot climate, but can also occur when you're doing very strenuous physical exercise.

 Hepatitis is the term used to describe inflammation of the liver.
 It's usually the result of a viral infection or liver damage caused by drinking alcohol.